The Near Miss Effect and the Framing of Lotteries: Introduction

 The search for an optimal lottery frame takes us down an unexpected path to the field of information theory and connects our near miss index with coding theory and the study of covering codes (see \cite{Coh97} for a textbook).

-We will show that designing an optimal lottery is an open problem that generalizes the thoroughly studied \textsl{covering code problem}.
+We show that designing an optimal lottery is an open problem that generalizes the thoroughly studied \textsl{covering code problem} (\cite{Gol64}, \cite{Sch68}, \cite{Rod70}, \cite{Ost98}, \cite{Ker05}).
 Although the optimal lottery frame remains out of reach, we are still able to rank general lottery frames in terms of the near miss effect they generate.
 That is achieved by modifying results from coding theory and adapting them to our near miss analysis.
 We will show that by setting the lottery's parameters accordingly we obtain lottery frames that are preferable in terms of the near miss effect they induce.

 The paper proceeds as follows: Section 2 introduces the near miss framework, describing the set of lotteries that will be analyzed and the near miss index definition for these lotteries.
 Also, the connection between the near miss index and the field of coding theory is established.
-Section 3 presents the optimal lottery analysis and compares different lottery frames and the near miss effect they induce.
+Section 3 presents the optimal lottery frame analysis and compares different lottery frames and the near miss effect they induce.
 Furthermore, bounds on the near miss index are derived.
-Section 4 describes an interaction between a seller who designs a lottery and a buyer considering paying for it.
+Section 4 describes an interaction between a seller, who designs a lottery, and a potential buyer contemplating participation and payment for this lottery.
+We show that, in this setting, we can characterize the seller's optimal lottery frame.
+Section 5 provides concluding remarks.